 The District tries to balance the needs of our students with that of taxpayers.
-For the 2020 fiscal year, the District had a modest tax increase and taxes collected agreed to budgeted levels.
-The total revenues were slightly more than budgeted.
-A shortage in state aid was offset by other unexpected revenues.
+For the 2021 fiscal year, the District had a modest tax increase and taxes collected agreed to budgeted levels.
+A reduction in state source income was partially offset by an increase in Federal sourced income.

-Actual expenses for the year came in under budget by \$1.8 million.
-The General Support variance is primarily a result of lower fuel oil, electricity, contractual and some saving from wages and overtime realized during the year.
-Instructional expenses were \$711 thousand less than budget, savings of \$401 thousand came from the area of Special Education.
-Student placements and needs fluctuate from year to year, so this amount is difficult to budget for.
+Actual expenses for the year came in under budget by \$2.2 million.
+The General Support variance is primarily a result of lockdown mandates for the COVID-19 pandemic.
+Expenditures were lower for fuel oil, electricity, contractual and wages during the year.
+Instructional expenses were \$1.3 million less than budget, savings of \$518 thousand came from the area of Special Education.
+Student placements and needs will fluctuate from year to year, causing difficulty budgeting.
 Expenditures for instructional salaries were less, student tuition and BOCES services were also under budget.
-Pupil transportation was under budget by \$124 thousand.
-Employee benefits were under budget by \$763 thousand in total.
+Pupil transportation was under budget by \$462 thousand.
+Employee benefits were under budget by \$612 thousand in total.
+However capital expenditures necessitated by the COVID-19 pandemic caused \$300 thousand to be expensed in addition to the budget.